ampproject/amphtml/extensions/amp-consent/amp-consent.md

 #### checkConsentHref

 `checkConsentHref`: Instructs AMP to make a CORS POST request with credentials to the specified URL to remotely configure the consent.
-The purpose is to determine if a prompt UI should be shown if the consent state is unknown.
+The purpose is to 1) determine if the page should prompt consent dialog and collect consent, 2) get the consentState from server.

-`checkConsentHref` is required if [`promptIfUnknownForGeoGroup`](#promptifunknownforgeogroup) is not defined.

 ##### Request